csarwi/taxglide/README.md

 # TaxGlide 🇨🇭

+This is a vibe-coded project ✨.
+Almost everything—including this README.md—was generated with the help of ChatGPT-5 and Claude 🤖.
+Of course, I had to step in regularly to stop the LLMs from doing silly things 🙃, and I sure as hell didn’t catch everything.
+So yes, the codebase is probably a freaking mess 🧩—but hey, the program works and does exactly what I need 🚀.

 TaxGlide is a comprehensive Swiss tax calculator and optimizer for Swiss federal and cantonal taxes.
 It supports multiple cantons and municipalities, each with their own tax rules and multipliers.
 Available both as a powerful CLI tool and as a modern desktop GUI application.

 The project was born from the idea of finding the optimal level of pension fund buy-ins — exploring where the ROI lies and how to structure multi-year deductions to maximize tax savings.

 Built on configuration-driven tax models and advanced deduction optimization algorithms, TaxGlide helps you plan ahead with precision.

-Almost entirely written with the support of ChatGPT-5 and Claude.

 ## Features